zora-san/ComputerOrg_AssemblyLang/Week7/Logical_Instructions.md

         jmp exit

-is_zero:                        ;if zero flag is set, print "Number is zero" and exit the program
+is_zero:                        ; if zero flag is set, print "Number is zero" and exit the program

         mov eax, SYS_WRITE
         mov ebx, STDOUT